RockBrandeis/cs217b-AS/assignment3/README.md

 Haochen Lin
 haochenlin@brandeis.edu

-The following was run on a docker file which has pre-built configs
+The following was run on a docker file which has pre-built configs, before using the below, make sure that you have successfully setup the Docker.
+You can do this either through VS code Docker plugin (If you're using VS code) or manually download it in the official website.
+Docker plugin

-In the assignment3 directory, run the following the build a docker image
+In the assignment3 directory, run the following the build a docker image in your terminal.(solo_blog is my image name, change it to anything you like.)

 ```bash
 $ docker build -t solo_blog .
 ```

-After successfully build tge image, runs this command to run the image
+After successfully build tge image, runs this command to run the image.
 ```bash
 $ docker run -d -p 8000:8000 -p 5000:5000 -p 8501:8501 solo_blog